hazelcast/hazelcast-reference-manual/src/ManagementCenter.md

 - **Admin Group Name:** Members of this group will have admin privileges on Management Center.
 - **User Group Name:** Members of this group will have read and write privileges on Management Center.
 - **Read-only User Group Name:** Members of this group will only have read privilege on Management Center.
+- **Metrics-only Group Name:** Members of this group will only have privilege to see the metrics on Management Center.
 - **Start TLS:** Enable if your LDAP server uses Start TLS.
 - **User Search Filter:** LDAP search filter expression to search for users.
 For example, `uid={0}` searches for a username that matches with the `uid` attribute.
 - **Group Search Filter:** LDAP search filter expression to search for groups.
 For example, `uniquemember={0}` searches for a group that matches with the `uniquemember` attribute.